fayiz311/First-Html-Project/README.md

-# First-Html-Project
+# About my first html Project on Github
-This is a website to make card collection
+In resume, I create a website that show a list of stands, from the manga Jojo's Bizarre Adventure